 --ssl-options with the same names, as described in Command Options for Encrypted Connections.
 If they are not specified, no CRL checking takes place.

-To specify lists of permitted ciphers and encryption protocols for the replication connection, add the
+To specify lists of ciphers and encryption protocols permitted by the replica for the replication connection, add the

 -> MASTER_SSL_CIPHER = 'cipher_list', -> MASTER_TLS_VERSION = 'protocol_list',

-MASTER_TLS_VERSIONoption specifies the encryption protocols permitted for the replication connection.
+MASTER_TLS_VERSIONoption specifies the encryption protocols permitted by the replica for the replication connection.
 The format is like that for the

-After the master information has been updated, start the slave replication process:
+After the source information has been updated, start the replication process:

 mysql> START SLAVE;